optozorax/unasanu/content/en/index.md

 {{ image(path="fermi_meme.jpg", scale="1/2") }}

-## Requirements for Digitizing Consciousness Developers
+## Requirements for digitizing consciousness developers

 Surely, a technology for digitizing consciousness and subsequent simulation of this consciousness on a computer with some kind of software will be introduced in the future.
 A certain virtual environment and its body will be simulated for the consciousness.
 However, this environment is likely to be significantly constrained due to the humongous amount of calculations required for proper physics and full body simulation.
 So it's unlikely the simulated world will ever become an independent ecosystem, capable of surviving without the outer world and not going insane.